-Unless you've been living under a rock, you'll have noticed that in the last few years we've seen some record-breaking Powerball and Mega Millions jackpots.
+You'll probably have noticed that in the last few years there have been some record-breaking Powerball and Mega Millions jackpots.
 But why are huge jackpots becoming increasingly common?

 In 2016, Powerball reached $1.58 billion, the largest lottery jackpot of all time.
 It was won on January 13th, 2016 by three tickets from California, Florida and Tennessee.
 The players chose to share the cash single payment option of $983.5 million.
 See a list of the biggest Powerball winners.

 On October 23rd, 2018, Mega Millions had its own billion-dollar jackpot win when one ticket from South Carolina won $1.53 billion, making it both the largest Mega Millions jackpot ever and the biggest lottery jackpot ever won by a single player.